ChrissieDk/eKomi-assessment/README.md

   - Both must be running via Docker Compose for networking to work.
 - **Database not persisting:**
   - The `database.sqlite` file is mounted as a volume in Docker Compose for persistence.
+- **Ports already in use:**
+  - If you get an error about ports 3000 or 4000 being in use, stop any other applications using those ports and try again.

 ---